 At a thickness of 2½ inches, EX panels are a perfect match for standard 2×3 lumber.
 Your attachment surface will be perfectly flush.
 If you install ½-inch drywall, everything will lay evenly at 3 simple inches.
 Who doesn’t love easy math?

-In the picture above you can tell that the window is being prepped for UX.
+In the picture above you can tell that the window is being prepped for UX 2.0 flat panel.
 The customer attached an additional ½ inch of plywood on top of a 2×4 in order to meet the 2-inch depth.
-Depending on your skill level and time-frame, avoiding this extra step could save you a headache, you can just use a regular 2×3 choped to fit.
+Depending on your skill level and time-frame, avoiding this extra step could save you a headache, you can just use a regular 2×3 chopped to fit.

 Too many wires in too small a box?
 That’s an avoidable safety hazard.
-With the extra thickness on the EX panel, you’ll have room for deeper electrical boxes, including those shallow masonry boxes.
+With the extra thickness on the EX panel, you’ll have room for deeper E-BOX, including those shallow masonry boxes.

 This comes back to the idea of future-proofing your investment.
 Do you believe we live a world where our electrical dependency will slowly cap off?
-Here’s some food for thought.
 Researchers have found that while our society continues to make lighting cheaper via new technologies like LEDs, we never save any of that money.
 We simply add more lighting than we had before.

 Take note of the electrical specs for your basement.
 With a ½-inch of drywall, you can install boxes as deep as 3 inches.
 You’ll avoid some potential safety hazards, make your electrician happy, and give yourself some room to expand.